-Among the rich resources provided for students is a fine, small, art collection comprised mostly of gifts from generous alumni and other donors.
+Among the rich resources provided for students is a fine, small, art collection.
 The collection includes 18th through early 21st century American and European paintings, prints, and sculpture; vintage photographs; and contemporary American sculpture and paintings.
 Recent acquisitions build on the strength of the existing collections.

 Also part of the art collection are two superb Tiffany Glass & Decorating Company figurative stained glass windows (1898 and 1899) depicting Alcuin and Charlemagne and The Death of Sir Philip Sidney at the Battle of Zutphen.